-The liabilities for the AFRH as of September 30, 2024 and 2023, include liabilities not covered by budgetary resources.
+The liabilities for AFRH as of September 30, 2023 and 2022 include liabilities not covered by budgetary resources.
 Congressional action is needed before budgetary resources can be provided.
 Although future appropriations to fund these liabilities are likely and anticipated, it is not certain that appropriations will be enacted to fund these liabilities.

-2024 2023

-Intragovernmental-FECA \$ 808,766 \$ 876,364

-Unfunded Leave 1,321,132 1,256,010

-Actuarial FECA 4,731,157 5,367,705

-Deferred Lease Liability 487,500 1,718,365

-Total Liabilities Not Covered by Budgetary Resources \$ 7,348,555 \$ 9,218,444

-Total Liabilities Covered by Bugetary Resources 4,257,855 3,455,768

-Liabilities Not Requiring Budgetary Resources 2,555 2,169

-Total Liabilities \$ 11,608,965 \$ 12,676,381
+2023 2022 Intragovernmental - FECA \$ 876,364 \$ 886,599 Unfunded Leave 1,256,010 1,214,703 Actuarial FECA 5,367,705 5,595,670 Deferred Lease Liabilities 1,718,365 2,369,731 Total Liabilities Not Covered by Budgetary Resources \$ 9,218,444 10,066,703 Total Liabilities Covered by Budgetary Resources 3,455,768 4,809,292 Total Liabilities Not Requiring Budgetary Resources 2,169 1,570 Total Liabilities \$ 12,676,381 \$ 14,877,565

-FECA and the Unemployment Insurance liabilities represent the unfunded liability for actual workers compensation claims and unemployment benefits paid on the AFRH's behalf and payable to the DOL.
-The AFRH also records an actuarial liability for future workers compensation claims based on the liability to benefits paid (LBP) ratio provided by DOL and multiplied by the average of benefits paid over three years.
+FECA and the Unemployment Insurance liabilities represent the unfunded liability for actual workers' compensation claims and unemployment benefits paid on AFRH's behalf and payable to the DOL.
+AFRH also records an actuarial liability for future workers' compensation claims based on the liability to benefits paid (LBP) ratio provided by DOL and multiplied by the average of benefits paid over three years.

 Unfunded leave represents a liability for earned leave and is reduced when leave is taken.
 The balance in the accrued annual leave account is reviewed quarterly and adjusted as needed to accurately reflect the liability at current pay rates and leave balances.
-Accrued annual leave is paid from future funding sources and, accordingly, is reflected as a liability not covered by budgetary resources.
+Accrued annual leave is paid from future funding sources and is reflected accordingly as a liability not covered by budgetary resources.
 Sick and other leave is expensed as taken.